Visiting the Peles Castle in Romania: Everything You Need to Know

 Visiting the Peles Castle

-The place looks, just like all the photos in this article will show you, like palace from fairy tales.
+Now, it’s time for all the amazing spoilers: photos from the castle itself, as well as additional details you need to know.
+The place looks, just like all the photos in this article will show you, like a place that came to life from a fairy tale.

-It’s beautiful and the mountain views, with all that fresh mountain air and green grass and trees make the whole thing even better.
+Back to the Peles castle itself, it’s beautiful, and the mountain views, with all that fresh mountain air and green grass (or beautiful snow) and trees make the whole thing even better.
 You can’t help but fall in love with the place as soon as you see it!

-Construction work for the castle began in 1873, when Romania’s king Carol I decided to build a summer retreat for himself and his family.
+As for Peles, construction work began in 1873, when Romania’s King Carol I decided to build a summer retreat for himself and his family.

 It is said that he simply fell in love with the area when he first saw it – and I can totally understand why.